zpeleg/path-light/docs/specs.md

 ### Software

-The system will be built in two layers, one will be an abstraction layer on top of the inputs and outputs allowing you to use pins by name, without taking into consideration whether they are on the local arduino,the remote one or on a pwm expansion board.
+The system will be built in two layers:

+* one will be an **abstraction layer on top of the inputs and outputs** allowing you to use pins by name, without taking into consideration whether they are on the local arduino, the remote one or on a pwm expansion board.
+* The second will be the simple **logic behavior** that turns the lights on and off according to the inputs.

 #### Interfaces